nbulaj/ruby-chromedriver/README.md

 Don't forget to configure your Cucumber/Capybara to use Chrome as a driver.

-First install it locally to run your test-suite:
+First install it locally to run your test-suite (if you will run tests on the dev machine):

 ```bash
 # add Google public key